xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/PXL_20241024_140818144.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241024_131052580~2.webp"
-attr="The entrance to Dolmabahçe was a true work of art." width=100% align=center link="/blog/cappadocia/PXL_20241024_131052580~2.webp" target="_blank" >}}
+attr="The side entrance to Dolmabahçe was a true work of art." width=100% align=center link="/blog/cappadocia/PXL_20241024_131052580~2.webp" target="_blank" >}}

 On the morning of the third day at Istanbul, I learned that the night before Christos lost his wallet that contained his